Bank Accounts for People Under 18

 Custodial accounts are another option.
 Also known as UGMA or UTMA accounts, these accounts are useful when the minor will not be involved with money management.
 They’re not for children to use, but they are used for the benefit of children.

-In other words, the adult cannot buy himself luxury items, because that would be stealing from the child.
-Paying for the minor’s education or buying her a car, on the other hand, are probably acceptable expenses.
+In other words, the adult cannot buy luxury items for personal use because that would be stealing from the child.
+Paying for the minor’s education or buying them a car, on the other hand, are probably acceptable expenses.

 Age 18?
-What happens when the minor reaches the age of majority (18 in most states, but there are a few exceptions)?
-Any money in a custodial account is the “minor’s.”
-Once she’s an adult, she can do anything she wants with it — anything from investing in education to cashing out and blowing it over the weekend.
+Upon becoming an adult, any money in a custodial account is the “minor’s.”
+Once they're an adult, they can do anything they want with it—from investing in education to cashing out and blowing it over the weekend.

 Where to Open an Account